donishadsmith/neurocaps/README.md

 # Usage
 **This package contains two main classes - `TimeseriesExtractor`, for extracting the timeseries, and `CAP`, for performing the CAPs analysis.**

-**Note**: When extracting the timeseries, **this package uses the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation where all nodes has a left and right version**.
+**Note**: When extracting the timeseries, **this package uses the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation where all nodes have a left and right version (bilateral nodes)**.
 The number of ROIs and networks for the Schaefer atlas can be modified with the `parcel_approach` parameter when initializing the main `TimeseriesExtractor` class.
 To modify it, you must use a nested dictionary, where the primary key is "Schaefer" and the sub-keys are "n_rois" and "yeo_networks".
 Example: `parcel_approach = {"Schaefer": {"n_rois": 100, "yeo_networks": 7, "resolution_mm: 1}}`.
 Similary, the version of the AAL atlas can be modified using `parcel_approach = {"AAL": {"version": "SPM12"}}`.

 If using a "Custom" parcellation approach, ensure each node in your dataset includes both left (lh) and right (rh) hemisphere versions.